Table of Contents

 Enlarged kidneys can be palpated by ballottement while the patient is supine.
 Costovertebral angle tenderness may indicate pyelonephritis, an inflammation of the kidneys.
 Enlarged kidneys may indicate either a tumor or hydronephrosis.

-The trans-psoas approach is a minimally invasive approach to the lumbar and thoracic vertebral bodies and intervertebral discs used for fusing vertebral bodies.
+The trans-psoas approach is a minimally invasive surgical approach to the lumbar and thoracic vertebral bodies and intervertebral discs used for fusing vertebral bodies.
 It has gained popularity in recent times as it is associated with reduced blood loss, shorter operative time, short hospital stays, and decreased postoperative morbidity and pain.
 This approach, however, can be associated with intra-operative vascular injuries (to the great vessels) and postoperative neurological deficits.

 Diaphragmatic paralysis causes paradoxical movement of the diaphragm.
 Unilateral paralysis is generally asymptomatic, but bilateral paralysis can lead to orthopnea, poor exercise tolerance, and respiratory fatigue since the diaphragm is the main muscle of respiration at rest.